rlamorea/weBASIC/docs/index.md

 By default the CTRL left/right arrow key sequences are mapped to Mission Control.
 As a result, they never get to the browser.

-Since CTRL left/right are how you get to the start/end of the current input line, you will need to disable the Mission Control mappings in order for this functionality to work.
+It is also possible that META left/right won't make it to the browser either.

+Keyboard controls for moving the cursor have been set up to work around this for now.
+But if you still are encountering problems, you may need to search through keyboard settings on the Mac and in your applications to find and disable/remap sequences that prevent the proper use of weBASIC inputs and editing.